Motion Picture Corporation of America: Independent company

 In 1998, MPCA returned to being an independent company, producing films such as Joe and Max, Bookies, and Boat Trip, starring Cuba Gooding Jr., Horatio Sanz, Vivica A. Fox, and Roger Moore for Artisan Entertainment and Lionsgate.

 In 2004 MPCA produced the drama A Love Song for Bobby Long, starring John Travolta and Scarlett Johansson.
 The film was well received by audiences and critics, with Roger Ebert awarding it 3 out of 4 stars.
 The film also earned Scarlett Johansson a Golden Globe nomination.

 MPCA produced the 2009 war drama Taking Chance, based on the true experiences of Lt.
-Colonel Michael Strobl, who wrote about his time in the widely circulated article "Taking Chance Home".
+Colonel Michael Strobl, who wrote about his time in the article "Taking Chance Home".
 The film was directed by Ross Katz and starred Kevin Bacon and screened at the Sundance Film Festival before premiering on HBO.
 Mary McNamara of the Los Angeles Times wrote that the film "doesn't miss a single emotional pressure point – Katz clearly believes in the power and necessity of catharsis."
 Taking Chance received a total of 27 award nominations, winning 6, including one for Kevin Bacon for Best Performance by an Actor in a Miniseries or a Motion Picture Made for Television.
 The film was also nominated for a string of Primetime Emmy awards, as well as nominations in the SAG, PGA, DGA, ACE, ASC, and WGA awards.
-It also won the prestigious Humanitas Prize.
+It also won the Humanitas Prize.

-MPCA has produced a string of straight-to-DVD action movies, with four including Cuba Gooding, Jr. These included Linewatch (2008); Hardwired (2009), which also starred Val Kilmer; Ticking Clock (2011); and One in the Chamber (2012), which also featured 80's action star, Dolph Lundgren.
+MPCA has produced a string of straight-to-DVD action movies, with four including Cuba Gooding Jr. These included Linewatch (2008); Hardwired (2009), which also starred Val Kilmer; Ticking Clock (2011); and One in the Chamber (2012), which also featured 80's action star, Dolph Lundgren.
 It produced two movies with Samuel L. Jackson: Arena (2011) and Meeting Evil (2012), and with action star Jean-Claude Van Damme: Assassination Games (2011); and Six Bullets (2012).

 In 2011, MPCA made Beverly Hills Chihuahua 2 for Disney, a sequel to the 2008 comedy Beverly Hills Chihuahua.
 Most of the original cast returned, and the film did well in the home video market with sales of over $30 million.

 Since 2013, MPCA has produced made-for-television Christmas films for Netflix and the Hallmark Channel.